Tuchdov/odin-recipes/README.md

-This is a simple project to create a recipe least using basic html.
+This is a simple project to create a recipe list using basic HTML.
 Stay Tuned!